KWQC-TV: News operation

-On October 27, 2010, beginning with the 5:00 p.m. newscast, KWQC became the first television station in the Quad Cities market and the first station owned by Young Broadcasting to begin broadcasting its local newscasts in high definition.
+On October 27, 2010, beginning with the 5 p.m. newscast, KWQC became the first television station in the Quad Cities market and the first station owned by Young Broadcasting to begin broadcasting its local newscasts in high definition.
 A high definition-ready news set was constructed for the newscasts (a "compact" news desk was temporarily placed in the newsroom during the construction phase so that only three on-air staffers could be seen at a given time).
 Logos, call signs and on-air graphics were changed as well to refer to its newscasts as KWQC-HD News.
 The station returned to their original KWQC-TV 6 News branding in 2012 after all the market's stations converted to high definition news operations.

 On November 4, 2013, KWQC introduced brand new weather graphics.
 The whole Young Broadcasting Association had been working on the new graphics for over six months.
 The change brought a new banner to the top of the screen, entitled "KWQC Weather", not "First Alert", though "First Alert" is still the official name of the weather on KWQC.
 The radar, 7 Day Forecast, Current Temperatures, and Watches/Warnings were all given a new look.
 Some new features include being able to put pictures from Facebook right on the screen and being able to put LIVE video of the meteorologists right over the radar or other image.
 On December 12, 2013, KWQC took away the KWQC Weather logo and replaced it again with the First Alert logo.

 Starting on September 6, 2014, KWQC introduced Quad Cities Today: Weekend Edition.
-It runs before NBC's Today Show at 6:00 a.m. on Saturdays and Sundays.
+It runs before NBC's Today Show at 6 a.m. on Saturdays and Sundays.
 A half-hour newscast follows at 8:30 a.m.
-Saturdays, and a 60-minute newscast airs at 8:00 a.m.
+Saturdays, and two 60-minute newscasts that airs at 8 and 10 a.m.
 Sundays.
-Meet the Press has been moved to 9:00 a.m.
-Sundays; and This Week in Agribusiness and U.S. Farm Report airs at 5:00 a.m.
+Meet the Press has been moved to 9 a.m.
+Sundays; and This Week in Agribusiness and U.S. Farm Report airs at 5 a.m.
 Saturdays and Sundays.
 KWQC had canceled its Saturday morning newscasts in 2008 due to financial struggles.

-In July 2017, KWQC reinstated the longtime slogan "The Station that Cares for You" for KWQC special coverage of the Quad Cities Times Bix 7 Road Race.
+In July 2017, KWQC reinstated the longtime slogan "The Station That Cares for You" for KWQC's special coverage of the Quad Cities Times Bix 7 Road Race.
 The slogan was used from the early 1990s until being phased out during the station's HD switch in 2010.
 The slogan was featured on news team T-shirts and was introduced in different promos and station commercials.
+The slogan came back permanently on January 18, 2024, when KWQC launched their new news package under "GrayONE".